 The app has no kill switch, network block, firewall, or automatic WiFi protection.

 The company states that it doesn't track users' activities, but it does keep connection logs.
 It stores these records for five days after you close the connection.
-This is a problem, because copyright lawyers could use the information on your true IP address and connection times to trace your downloading activities through this VPN company and your ISP.
-This could lead to them obtaining your name and address.
-This exposes you to prosecution for downloading copyrighted material.
+This is a problem, because lawyers or governmental organisations could use the information on your true IP address and connection times to trace your activities through this VPN company and your ISP.
+This could lead to them obtaining your name and location.

 The fact that SuperVPN is registered in the USA is also a worry.
-That is the country where copyright holders are the most active in their pursuit of downloaders.
+That is the country where it's a known fact that various governmental agencies attempt to snoop on what people are doing online.
 The company states that it wouldn't hand over connection logs without a court order.
-However, this is not a real measure of protection because any copyright lawyer could easily get a court order for this information.
+However, this is not a real measure of protection because any lawyer or agency could easily get a court order for this information.